Momot1/phase-3-sinatra-react-project/README.md

 To start the server and be able to create a front end of it, you must open your command promt, navigate to the peoject directory, and run the command
 `bundle exec rake server`

+Before you do this, you must run `bundle install` to install any necessary gems.

 This command will start the server and you will be able to create various requests to the server

 ## Usage